-- Appointment of staff to ensure that our class sizes remain small, enabling teachers to give focused support to children with SEN
+- Appointment of teaching staff to ensure that our class sizes remain small, enabling teachers to give focused support to children with SEND.

 - Appointment of support staff who deliver specialised programmes of support to children requiring these.

-- Training for staff to enable delivery of support sessions such as Read, Write Inc, Write from the Start, Word Wasp Literacy, First Class @ Number.
+- Training for staff to enable delivery of support sessions.

 - Purchasing of specialised resources relating to support programs.

-- Purchase of screening services such as additional educational psychology assessment and support time.
+- Purchase of screening services such as additional assessment from services and support time.

-- Purchase of specialised resources for individual children based on needs
+- Purchase of specialised resources for individual children, based on presenting needs.

-- Purchasing or adaption of current resources to enable children to access Quality First Teaching.
+- Purchase or adaptation of current resources to enable children to access Quality First Teaching.

 If a child has complex special educational needs, we could also receive additional funding from the Local Authority to meet the agreed outcomes.